Emeritus Professor Peter Smith

 Providing web links to key recommended data sources is wise.
 This can be accomplished through a dedicated dissertation webpage or VLE.
 The links can then be tailored to the needs of a particular cohort of students.
 There is also a helpful section on the Economics Network website that provides links to freely available data.

 One obvious situation in which this can be an issue is where a student has received no training in econometrics, but has heard of ‘regression’ and perceives that no dissertation is complete without it.
 There may be some bright students out there who can teach themselves regression along the way and produce sensible results.
 But for every one such student, there are likely to be countless others who will be unable to produce coherent results.
 For the econometrically untrained, more modest objectives need to be set for the analysis of empirical data.
 However, the collection of data, and the marshalling of evidence in support (or not) of an hypothesis, is a central part of research in economics.
+In some cases, students may sign up for an optional course in econometrics for which they are ill-prepared.
+This has a doubly damaging impact, as they may fail the module as well as finding themselves no better off for the research.

 Another pitfall is where a student with some econometric training collects data and runs some regressions, but is unable to produce results that are consistent with any known economic theory.
 Panic then sets in.
 Can economic theory really be so wrong?
 It takes confidence for a novice researcher to look at a set of seemingly meaningless results with equanimity.
 It may then be for the supervisor to reassure, and to point out how many possible explanations there are for seemingly contradictory results.
 Perhaps the data do not measure what the model demands.
 Perhaps a more sophisticated econometric methodology is required.
 Perhaps there are omitted variables.
 And so on.
 The student researcher may then need to be persuaded that it is perfectly OK to present weak results, so long as some awareness is shown that the analysis has limitations, and that there are many possible reasons for the seeming contradictions.